haulashore/mann-threshold/spec.md

 appear at the top level (too intimidating).
 As a proxy, the specification proposes a hybrid of a set of scales (to illustrate the balance) and a speedometer (to show the level of unbalance affects the rate of change).
-Generally, even non-technical readers will intuitively understand the relationship between speed and distance, and we lean on this to bridge to the ODE.
+Even non-technical readers will intuitively understand the relationship between speed and distance, and we lean on this to bridge to the ODE.
 As a bonus, the graphic may be styled to show that the earth's future is in the balance (which is a key conclusion of Mann's research).

 ## Objective